 - give you a copy of the information in an intelligible form

-- object to decisions being taken by automated means (by a computer or machine, rather than by a person)
+- object to decisions being taken by automated means

-- claim compensation for damages caused by a breach of the Data Protection Regulations
+- claim compensation for damages caused by a breach of the Data Protection regulations

-If you have a concern about the way we are collecting or using your personal data, we request that you raise your concern with us in the first instance by contacting the Data Protection Officer.
+If you have a concern about the way we are collecting or using your personal data, we request that you raise your concern with us in the first instance by contacting our Data Protection Officer.
 Alternatively, you can contact the Information Commissioner’s Office at https://ico.org.uk/concerns/